ETHZ-RobotX/RoboticsSummerSchool/docs/physical-robot/index.md

 ## 🛠️ Hardware-Related Software

 To use the various sensors mounted on the SMB, the respective drivers and ROS packages need to be installed.
-While the [installation of the system-level drivers](setting-up/robot-workspace-setup.md#hardware-driver-installation) is already taken care of, the [hardware-related ROS packages](setting-up/robot-workspace-setup.md#setting-up-the-hardware-related-ros-packages) need to be added to the catkin workspace and built.
+While the [installation of the system-level drivers](setting-up/robot-workspace-setup.md#hardware-driver-installation) is already taken care of, the [hardware-related ROS packages](setting-up/robot-workspace-setup.md#setting-up-the-hardware-related-ros-packages) need to be added to the catkin (FIXME) workspace and built.

 ## 🚗 Driving the SMB